 - Respiratory (lung) cancer

 - Respiratory illnesses such as chronic bronchitis, emphysema, and asthma

-The PACT Act ensures that those exposed to toxins receive the care they need.
-If you or someone you know has been diagnosed with one of these conditions, please contact us for more information.
+The PACT Act 2022 ensures that those exposed to toxins receive the necessary care.
+If you or someone you know has been diagnosed with one of these conditions, contact us for more information.

 Filing a Supplemental Claim